“Tsinghua Weiqi Foundation Cup”

 EGF Professional 1-dan (since 2021).
 Recognized for his expressive, harmonious playing style, blending strategy with a unique artistic flair.

-Total prize fund: €5,800
+Total prize fund: To be announced

 Title awarded: European Professional Champion 2026